Particular/docs.particular.net/nservicebus/security/encryption.md

 #### Configuration API

-NOTE: Defining encryption keys via the configuration API is only supported in Version 5 and up.
+NOTE: Defining encryption keys via the configuration API is only supported in Version 5 and above.

 snippet:EncryptionFromCode